flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/02_cockpit-preparation.md

     This guide simplifies the process of starting the aircraft to accomodate beginners and the fact that this is a simulation.
 More advanced sim pilots can use the [A380X SOP](../a380x-sop.md) directly.

+    When this guide refers to ATC it is referring to any Online ATC network but **NOT** the built-in ATC in the simulator as this is very unrealistic and unreliable.

 ---